Skip to main content

 Zoe attends school for 90 days in the semester.

-At the end of the semester, once the school has confirmed Zoe's attendance, Andy will receive:
+At the end of the semester, the school will confirm Zoe’s attendance.
+Andy will receive:

 School journey example 2

-Three children, one being driven to the nearest transport pick up point, the other two to different day schools
+Three children are being driven to different locations.
+One child is being taken to the nearest pick up point for transportation, while the other two are going to separate day schools.

 Sarah has three children, Nathan (Year 10), Jack (Year 6) and Chloe (Year 3).